renovatebot/renovate/lib/util/github/graphql/readme.md

 The core function is `reconcile()` which updates the cache data structure with pages of items one-by-one.

 The files in `query-adapters/` directory allow for GitHub releases and tags to be fetched according to their specifics and to be transformed to the form suitable for caching.
+For cached items, only `version` and `releaseTimestamp` fields are mandatory.
+Other fields are specific to GitHub tags or GitHub releases.

 # Process overview